Cross House InnCross Green

-The pub was refurbished at the end of Summer 2013 with an extended dining area and new garden to the rear to complement the open area at the front of the pub.
+The pub was refurbished in the Summer 2019 .
 Small private functions can be held in an area of the restaurant which can be sectioned off.

 There is a quiz every Thursday evening, with an open mic acoustic night on the last Tuesday of the month and local bands playing on the last Saturday of the month.
 Children are permitted up to 9pm if dining.
-Parties are catered of up to 80 people
+Cask ale is discounted on a Monday Parties are catered of up to 80 people